 Sample answer: It was very interesting getting to explore public opinion about climate change in my county and state.
-I was surprised that the same percentage of people in New Haven County and the whole state of Connecticut is worried about global warming.
-Since New Haven County is more urban than other parts of the state and has many educational institutions, I thought that the percentage of people in New Haven County worried about global warming would be higher than the state's percentage as a whole.
+I was surprised that more people in the South Central Planning Region than the whole state of Connecticut is worried about global warming.
+Since the state of Connecticut has many urban areas and educational institutions throughout the state, I thought that the percentage of people in the state of Connecticut worried about global warming would be higher than the county's percentage.